RMS Aquitania: Crisis of 1929 and its consequences

 Following the stock market crash of 1929, many ships were affected by the economic downturn and reduced traffic.
 Aquitania found herself in a tough position.
 Only a few could afford expensive passage on her now, so Cunard sent Aquitania on cheap cruises to the Mediterranean.
-These were successful, especially for Americans who went on "booze cruises," tired of their country's prohibition.
-Another problem also arose: the two liners of the Norddeutscher Lloyd, SS Bremen and SS Europa, successfully captured the Blue Riband and many customers.
-In 1934, the number of passengers Aquitania carried declined to around 13,000 from 30,000 in 1929.
-The ship, however, remained popular and she was the third busiest in the early 1930s behind those two German liners.
+These voyages were successful, especially for Americans who went on "booze cruises" to escape prohibition.
+Compounding this was Cunard losing the Blue Riband, and many customers, to the new Norddeutscher Lloyd liners SS Bremen and SS Europa.
+Between 1929 and 1934, the number of passengers Aquitania carried declined from 30,000 to roughly 13,000.
+The ship, however, remained popular and she was the third busiest Atlantic liner in the early 1930s behind Bremen and Europa.